crowdagger/crowbook/guide/templates.md

   inserted at the end of the preambule, just before the `\begin{document}` tag.
 * `rendering.inline_toc.name` sets the name of the inline table of content, if it is displayed.
 By default, is is set to `{{{loc_toc}}}`, that is, a localised version of "Table of Contents".
-* `rendering.chapter_template` sets the naming scheme for chapters, while `rendering.part_template` does the same for part.
+* `rendering.chapter.template` sets the naming scheme for chapters, while `rendering.part.template` does the same for part.